Awurumchinwei/yieldmatrix/README.md

-You're right!
-I created the Yield Matrix smart contract but didn't provide the README yet.
-Here it is:

 # Yield Matrix 🎯

 An advanced yield aggregator protocol on Stacks blockchain featuring auto-compounding vaults, multi-strategy optimization, and institutional-grade risk management.